kennedydane/gomoku_claude/frontend/README.md

 - **Register Button**: Open registration dialog to create new user account
 - **Logout Button**: Clear authentication state and return to login screen
 - **New Game Button**: Start a fresh game (requires authentication)
+- **My Games Button**: Open the game management panel to view and switch between games
 - **Mouse Click**: Place stones on board intersections (requires active game)
 - **Check Backend**: Verify backend connectivity and server status

+### Game Management Panel ("My Games")
+- **Game List**: View all your games with status indicators and opponent information
+- **Filter Dropdown**: Filter games by status:
+  - "All Games": Show all games you're participating in
+  - "Active Games": Show only games currently in progress
+  - "Your Turn": Show only games where it's your turn to move
+  - "Completed Games": Show only finished games
+- **Refresh Button**: Manually update the game list from the server
+- **Load Game Button**: Click to load a specific game into the main board for play
+- **Game Information Display**:
+  - Game ID (shortened for readability)
+  - Your color (Black/White) vs opponent name
+  - Game status with colored indicators
+  - Board size (if different from standard 15×15)
+  - Game creation date and time

 ### Authentication Dialogs
 - **Login Dialog**: Username/password authentication with "Remember Me" option